ChrisSchroeder01/JS3DGeometry/README.md

 # JS3DGeometry
-This is a little project i made, it is definatly not perfect, it was more a practive of my recently gained knowledge in my studies.
+This is a little project i made, it is definitely not perfect, it was more a practice of my recently gained knowledge in my studies.

+## Plans
+- Add more basic geometric shapes (Pyramide, Cone, Cylinder, Sphere).
+- Moving Viewpoint.
+- (Not sure if possible) Only drawing visible lines.